 To bring us closer to finding solutions, the HEDS Center facilitates connections across the research community, accelerating efforts to establish new research collaborations where experts can share their knowledge, and early career investigators can receive the mentoring they need to be ready to solve tomorrow’s problems and shape the future of HED science.

 Another key benefit of these types of collaborations is providing the research community with access to LLNL’s world-class experimental facilities, including our powerful lasers and high-performance computers.
 By fostering access to these resources, we provide a venue for early-career scientists to gain hands-on experience using sophisticated experimental tools, while also sparking ideas regarding future enhancements to experimental resources.

 Examples of our efforts to foster new research collaborations include:

 The HED Science Consortium, led by Florida A&M University, which will expand opportunities for students and faculty from three academic institutions to partner with LLLNL on HED science research initiatives.

-- The Center for Matter under Extreme Conditions, an NNSA Center of Excellence managed by UC San Diego that includes LLNL, along with other national labs and academic institutions, who facilitate interaction between national lab scientists and university leaders to foster cutting-edge, collaborative research.
+The Center for Matter under Extreme Conditions, an NNSA Center of Excellence managed by UC San Diego that includes LLNL, along with other national labs and academic institutions, who facilitate interaction between national lab scientists and university leaders to foster cutting-edge, collaborative research.